 Hasbro is tight-lipped on the exact paper used for Monopoly money.
 It’s a light stock matt paper, which prevents the notes from sticking.
 Real money is instead made from a cotton and linen blend, with special fibers woven in to help prevent counterfeiting.

 If you want to print your own Monopoly money, then you have a few options.
 Aim for 20lb standard copy paper and you’ll get something close to the official money.
 Choose something of a higher stock like 32lb bond paper and you’ll end up with money that feels more premium.

 Avoid using glossy paper as this is more likely to stick together, which can be annoying when you’re trying to count out your cash during a game.
 You could buy a linen-based paper if you want something that feels more like a real banknote too.

 What does the M on Monopoly money stand for?

 The M on Monopoly money doesn’t officially stand for anything.
 It’s designed to be universal so that players can call it by their local currency.
 Most commonly it’s referred to as the Monopoly Dollar.

 The original official rules used to use the correct local currency, with US board games referencing the dollar.
-However, it has been updated with this new M symbol, and it isn’t given a full name.
+However, it has been updated with this new M symbol, and there’s not an official Monopoly currency name.
 Instead, the instructions will just use values, such as saying that a player may owe M100.

 Most people still tend to refer to their own local currency, so don’t worry about being a stickler for calling it “Monopoly money”.
 If you want to call them dollars, or Monopoly dollars, then go for it.